gotev/android-upload-service/README.md

     try {
-        //Start upload service and display the notification UploadService.startUpload(request);
+        //Start upload service and display the notification request.startUpload();

     } catch (Exception exc) {
-        //You will end up here only if you pass an incomplete UploadRequest Log.e("AndroidUploadService", exc.getLocalizedMessage(), exc);
+        //You will end up here only if you pass an incomplete upload request Log.e("AndroidUploadService", exc.getLocalizedMessage(), exc);
     }
 }